Gallery

 Ethiopia /

-The ancient (and very colourful) walled city of Harar
+The ancient, colourful walled city of Harar

 Iftu of the Oromo ethnic group, Harar Old City, Ethiopia, 2016.
 The Oromos are the largest ethnic group in Ethiopia and the wider Horn of Africa, at approximately 34.5% of Ethiopia’s population.